-Whilst there had been a fairly substantive turnover of staff in recent years, It was explained both in the SAR and in discussions that this is largely due to the uncompetitive level of university salaries with those that ICT specialists can earn elsewhere.
-A lesser reason for turnover has been the Faculty removing staff temporary staff whose performance was not acceptable.
-The ET considers these reasons to be entirely acceptable; there was no evidence of either any ongoing, addressable problems regarding staff retention, nor of any significant detriment to the teaching of the programme as a result of such turnover.
+Whilst there had been a fairly substantial turnover of staff in recent years, the reasons for this were explained both in the SAR and in discussions, and the ET considered these to be entirely acceptable.
+There was no evidence of either any ongoing, addressable problems regarding staff retention, nor of any significant detriment to the teaching of the programme as a result of such turnover.